bhavrish/socialgood/ReadMe.txt

 Overall Code Structure corrently:

-Bhavrish and Antonio - ML Training and Implementation for heat map Mariah - Front End using figma
+Bhavesh and Antonio - ML Training and Implementation for heat map Mariah - Front End using figma
 Melika - Back End using firebase